Algo Trading API for MT4 & MT5

 401 Unauthorized

 This means your API key is missing, expired, or incorrect.
-Double-check that you are sending the key in the Authorization header as Bearer your_api_key.
-If you recently rotated your key in the dashboard, make sure your bot is using the new one.
-API keys are scoped to your account — they do not expire automatically, but you can revoke them at any time.
+Double-check that you are sending the key in the X-API-Key header (or the api_key query parameter for WebSocket).
+If you recently rotated your key in the dashboard, make sure your bot is using the new one, and give it a minute, since the terminal restarts briefly when the new key lands.
+API keys are scoped to your account and you can rotate them at any time.

 - Invalid symbol: The symbol name does not match what the broker uses.
-Call GET /v1/symbols to get the correct names.
+Call GET /mt5/{account_id}/symbols to get the correct names.

 - Volume out of range: The lot size is below the minimum, above the maximum, or not aligned to the step size.